rodwestmoreland/1150.CarbTracker/README.md

 The first option is to create a new user or enter the email and password for a current user.
 This information is validated so the program won’t crash.

 Next, you’ll see a 10 item menu which is self-explanatory.
 The two choices which list the food and meals needed a way to translate the data in the tables to a JSON file, making it easier to display the data.
-Here’s a link to stackoverflow which explain the translation: https://stackoverflow.com/questions/39723128/converting-a-string-to-json-in-c-sharp
+Here’s a link to stackoverflow which explains the translation: https://stackoverflow.com/questions/39723128/converting-a-string-to-json-in-c-sharp

 Let us know if you need anything more.